 - We've added a module password option to all the modules.
-Previously this was only an option for the Giving module.
 You can now add an extra layer of security to any module by implementing a module password.
-Any user, including administrators will be unable to access the module without the correct password.
+Any user, including administrators will be unable to access the module without the correct module password.

 - The "Sex" field can now be set as optional on the My Details newcomer form for Connect and Embed.
 This will be helpful if a person's sex is personal data that you do not wish to process.

-- The following Children module fields are now optional and can be disabled on your account if you don't wish to process this category of data within ChurchSuite: school, special needs, doctor details and additional information.
+- The following Children module fields are now optional and can be disabled on your account if you don't wish to process this category of personal data within ChurchSuite: school, special needs, doctor details and additional information fields.